aspnet/AzureSignalR-samples/samples/ChatRoomLocal/README.md

     }
     ```

-    The key changes here are `AddSignalR()` which initialize SignalR runtime and `MapHub()` which maps the hub to `/chat` so clients can access the hub using this url.
+    The key changes here are `AddSignalR()` which initializes the SignalR runtime and `MapHub()` which maps the hub to the `/chat` endpoint so clients can access the hub using this url.

 4. The last step is to create the UI of the chat room.
-In this sample, we use HTML and javascript to build a web application.
+In this sample, we will use HTML and Javascript to build a web application:

     Copy the HTML and script files from [wwwroot](wwwroot/) of the sample project to the `wwwroot` folder of your project.
     Add the following code to `Startup.cs` to make the application serve the pages: